ArloL/arlol.github.io/_posts/2016-02-11-progress-engineering-discipline-software-mary-shaw.markdown

 ---
 title: Progress Toward an Engineering Discipline of Software by Mary Shaw
-subtitle: "Mary Shaw talks about the history of engineering and how it applies to software."
 description: "Mary Shaw talks about the history of engineering and how it applies to software."
 published: false
 ---